-- A researcher is studying the properties of human blood to determine what affects coagulation.
+- A study to determine what affects blood coagulation

-- A researcher is studying the properties of molecules under various heat and cold conditions.
+- A study of the properties of molecules under various heat and cold conditions

-- A researcher is studying the heart chambers of various fish species.
+- A study of the heart chambers of various fish species

 Research conducted to gain the knowledge or understanding to meet a specific, recognized need.

-- A researcher is conducting research on how a new chicken pox vaccine affects blood coagulation.
+- A study on how a new chicken pox vaccine affects blood coagulation

-- A researcher is investigating the properties of particular substances under various heat and cold conditions with the objective of finding longer-lasting components for highway pavement.
+- A study investigating the properties of particular substances under various heat and cold conditions with the objective of finding longer-lasting components for highway pavement

-- A researcher is examining various levels of a toxic substance to determine the maximum safe level for fish in a stream.
+- A study examining various levels of a toxic substance to determine the maximum safe level for fish in a stream

 The systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems or methods, including the design and development of prototypes and processes.